supahcraig/db2_cdc/README.md

 Again from your DB2 shell...

 1. If you're still in the db2 console (i.e. you see the `db2 => ` prompt) type  `quit` to return to the shell prompt
-2. Execute a series of insert statements: `db2 -tvf insert.sql`, which should return output like this:
+2. Execute a series of insert statements: `db2 -tvf /asncdc/src/insert.sql`, which should return output like this:

 ```sql
 INSERT INTO DB2INST1.CUSTOMERS (FIRST_name, last_name, email) VALUES ('Robert', 'Plant', 'feather@zep.com')